 - (E) Total Additional Tax Credit: The online application will automatically calculate the following: The total out of zone amount (non-independent productions only) and total California VFX amount and total local hire labor amount (includes independents and relocating TV series) which is eligible for an additional tax credit. - 1.
 Multiply total out of zone amounts by .05 - 2.
 Multiply total VFX amount by .05 - 3.
 Multiply total local hire labor amount by .10 for non-independent productions and by .05 for independent films and relocating television series. - 4.
-(Total additional amount of 1 + 2+ 3 above) - (8) Section 8: Estimated Credit Allocation and Jobs Ratio. - (A) Qualified Wages - (B) Qualified Non-wages - (C) If, applicable, enter total contingency, which can be no more than 10% of qualified expenditures. - (D) If applicable, enter total completion bond fee, which can be no more than 2% of qualified expenditures. - (E) Total qualified expenditures. - (F) Total tax credit uplifts
+(Total additional amount of 1 + 2+ 3 above) - (8) Section 8: Estimated Credit Allocation and Jobs Ratio. - (A) Qualified Wages - (B) Qualified Non-wages

+- (C) If, applicable, enter total contingency, which can be no more than 10% of qualified expenditures.
+The contingency cannot be included as a line-item within the body of the budget. - (D) If applicable, enter total completion bond fee, which can be no more than 2% of qualified expenditures.
+The completion bond fee cannot be included as a line-item in the body of the budget.
+Completion bond costs for any filming outside of California must be excluded proportionately. - (E) Total qualified expenditures. - (F) Total tax credit uplifts